StrataFoundation/strata/packages/docs/docs/learn/fetching_data.md

 ```

 :::note React
-Most of the calls calls in this guide have React hook equivalents.
+Most of the calls in this guide have React hook equivalents.
 For example, `useTokenRef`, `useTokenBonding`, `useClaimedTokenRefKey`, etc. Be sure to take a look at the [React Guide](/docs/react) and [React API](http://localhost:3000/docs/api/react/modules#functions)
 :::

 ## The Star Schema: TokenRefs